2026-2027 FAFSA

 What if my parents filed their taxes jointly?

-If your parents are married and filed taxes jointly in 2022, only one parent is required as a contributor and will report financial information for both parents.
+If your parents are married and filed taxes jointly, only one parent is required as a contributor and will report financial information for both parents.
 If your parents are married and filed separately, they would both be considered contributors and would need to individually contribute their tax information on the FAFSA.

 What if my parents are no longer married but still live together?